 On-Campus Employment for Students

-Spring 2021 On-Campus Opportunities
+Summer 2021 On-Campus Opportunities

 If you need assistance with your job search, please make an appointment via Handshake to meet with a CPDC staff member.

 A national survey of Human Resource Directors revealed that 89% thought that work experience during college was as important as grades when hiring students!
 If this interests you, review the information below for more information about working on campus.
-You can also read these student testimonials for more insight into the benefits you can gain as a student worker!

 Searching for On-Campus Jobs in Handshake

 Click the links below for steps to help you search for on-campus employment in Handshake:

 Carnegie Mellon participates in two Work-Study programs:

 If you are not eligible, or did not apply for financial aid, you can still work on campus.
 You may apply for any job without (Work-Study) in the title.